teranpeterson/teranpeterson.github.io/_posts/2020-11-30-my-arch-linux-build.md

 author: "Teran"
 ---

+My first dive into Linux was when I was 14 or 15.
+I had been trolling through a bunch of hacking tutorials and forums for a few years and kept hearing about BackTrack Linux.
+The OG hacking distro (precursor to Kali).
+Back then, all I knew about Linux was that it was some alternative to Windows that hackers used.
+It fascinated me.
+I read and watched everything I could find about it.
+I couldn't believe the number of hacking tools it came with!
+I eventually decided to give it a go.
+Following their wiki, I was able to create a persistent, live USB that I could boot up to on my computer.
+I immediately ran a brunch of programs and turned into the worlds wimpiest script kitty.
+I eventually managed to man-in-the-middle my dad's computer and crack the WiFi password (that I already knew).

+Several dual boots later, a misaligned MBR that I had to repair, countless broken Linux installs, and an insane number of live USBs, and I was comfortably running BackTrack along side Windows on by crappy high school Acer NetBook.
+Just like the pro hackers!
+I quickly lost interest in the hacking tools, drawn instead to the world of Linux.
+I became a distro hopping fiend, trying every flavor of Linux I could get my hands on.
+I learned how to use VirtualBox to save myself the hundreds of minute long reboots and quickly became familiar with much of the Linux jargon.

+And then it happened.
+11th grade rolled around and I was issued a school MacBook.
+The Acer was handed down to my sister and I was left, stuck between the confines of school bureaucracy and Apple restrictions.
+It wasn't until the end of my senior year (when I no longer cared if my computer broke), that I took the weeks long plunge into dual booting Linux on my MacBook.
+I dug through countless tutorials trying to get the install to work on my computer.
+I discovered rEFIt (now rEFInd),

 It is time.
 Time for me to really give arch a go.

 Doing this with EFI boot in Virtual Box (Virtual Box settings)